 Anyway, I’d like to thank the #dolphin-dev irc community for helping me understand the complicated pipeline of Flipper, these guys have been developing the Gamecube emulator for quite some years now and it’s really impressive how much they had to put up with.

 And finally, please consider contributing if you found it an interesting read.
-I strive to make it as complete as I can, and in the progress I forget how much time it’s suddenly costing me, I find it a good investment nonetheless.
+I strive to make it as complete as I can, and in the process, I forget how much time it’s suddenly costing me, I find it a good investment nonetheless.

 Until next time!